khoaly-banhmi/pho_digitalgarden/content/index.md

 I am currently a freshman in [aerospace engineering](https://engineering.tamu.edu/aerospace/index.html) at Texas A&M, College Station.
 Apart from studying full time, I am teaching myself web development and wandering the fields of sustainable aviation.
 I surround myself with the guiding principles of Respect, Excellence, Leadership, Loyalty, Selfless Service.
 My digital garden will be built around the following topics:
 1. Professional career: things I learn along the way to excel in aerospace engineering and sustainable development
-2. Learning to learn: how to effectively filter, organize, understand, and actively recall information
+2. Learning to learn: how to effectively filter, organize, understand, and actively recall information.
 3. Healthy mind and physical body
 4. Education: for resilience, emotional intelligence, and passing on the love of exploring.